Geek-Estate/horizon-landingpage/_posts/2014-08-13-what-horizon-dream.md

 We believe finding those people who share your passions, beliefs, and experiences by location is [incredibly inefficient at best](http://www.mykro.org/an-online-community-of-microfinance-advocates-all-over-the-globe/2012/07/).

-We believe people who explore the world's vast array of cultures and realize they are a pivileged minority live a more fulfilling life than those who don't.
-If you read [this post start to finish](http://www.drewmeyersinsights.com/2007/09/20/if-this-doesnt-hit-you-like-a-rock-i-dont-know-what-will/), and fail grasp that you lead a privileged life, then you might as well stop reading now and continue perusing some of the hundreds of thousands of cat and dog photos.
+We believe people who explore the world's vast array of cultures and realize they are a privileged minority live a more fulfilling life than those who don't.
+If you read [this post start to finish](http://www.drewmeyersinsights.com/2007/09/20/if-this-doesnt-hit-you-like-a-rock-i-dont-know-what-will/), and fail to grasp that you lead a privileged life, then you might as well stop reading now and continue perusing some of the hundreds of thousands of cat and dog photos.

 We believe the earlier the broadening of horizons begins in one's life, the better.

 We believe traveling leads people to be better citizens of the global, interconnected world we live in.

-We believe the best way to travel -- staying with a local -- also happens to be the cheapest means to explore the world.
+We believe the best way to travel -- staying with a local -- also happens to be the least expensive means to explore the world.

 We believe life's magical moments don't occur staring at your screen.